acgetchell/d-delaunay/README.md

 - [x] Arbitrary data types associated with vertices and cells
 - [x] Serialization/Deserialization of all data structures to/from [JSON]

-At some point I may merge it into another library, such as [Spade], or [delaunay], but for now I am developing this to use in my [research] without trying to figure out how to fit it into other libraries and with the minimum number of traits to do generic computational geometry.
+At some point I may merge into another library, such as [Spade] or [delaunay], but for now I am developing this to use in my [research] without trying to figure out how to mesh with other libraries and coding conventions, and with the minimum number of [traits] to do generic computational geometry.

 [Rust]: https://rust-lang.org
 [CGAL]: https://www.cgal.org/